adamsbrianna/v1/content/portfolio/work7.md

 * Aliquam tincidunt mauris eu risus.

 When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.
 Pityful a rethoric question ran over her cheek, then

+The assignment has two phases;

+1.Finding for the Orb during the first phase

+On the way to the Orb, the layout of the cavern is unknown.
+Pres Pollack knows only the status of the tile on which she is standing and the immediately surrounding ones.
+Her goal is to make it to the Orb in as few steps as possible.
+This can be used greedily to optimize the find algorithm, but the greediness does not always work

+2. Collecting gold during the scram phase

+The stress of the moving walls has compromised the integrity of the cavern, beginning a step limit after which the ceiling will collapse.
+The goal of the scram phase is to run to the exit from the cavern before it collapses

+In this assignment, you will help Cornell President Martha Pollack find the Orb of AI in a just-discovered cavern under Gates Hall.